capecod40/FileBackup/README.md

 - I want to be able to find the date and source directory of a backup
 - I want to be able to find the timestamps of backups and see which one is newer
 - I want to add a log entry that records the source path and time for every backup
-- I want the application to auto-save the backup log entries
+- I want the user to be able to save backup log entries
-- I want to load up the previous log entries every time I open the app
+- I want the user to be able to load previously saved log entries
 <!--
 - I want to get a warning if there is not enough storage in the destination file system for the backup